Relax! The Days of the Week in Portuguese and Why Every Day Is a Vacation

 Did you know that every day of the week in Portuguese was named for a day of rest?

-Are you a beginning Portuguese student?
-Or would you just like to learn about what makes these days unique?
-Keep reading to find out how to say the days of the week in Portuguese, how they got these names, how to use them in conversation and so much more!
+In this post, we’ll learn how to say the days of the week in Portuguese, how they got these names, how to use them in conversation and so much more!

-The Basics: What Are the Portuguese Days of the Week?
+The Basics: The Portuguese Days of the Week

 Let’s begin with a basic list of all the days of the week, starting with what’s typically considered the first day, Sunday: